Pete Conrad: Skylab

-Conrad's last mission was as commander of Skylab 2, the first crew to board the Skylab space station.
+Conrad's final mission was as commander of Skylab 2, the first crew to board the Skylab space station.
 The station had been damaged on its uncrewed launch, when its micrometeoroid shield tore away, taking one of two main solar panels with it and jamming the other one so that it could not deploy.
 Conrad and his crew repaired the damage on two spacewalks.
 Conrad managed to pull free the stuck solar panel by sheer brute force, an action of which he was particularly proud.
 The astronauts also erected a "parasol" solar shield to protect the station from intense solar heating, a function which the lost micrometeoroid shield was supposed to perform.
 Without the shield, Skylab and its contents would have become unusable.
 President Jimmy Carter honored Conrad for this in 1978 by awarding him the Congressional Space Medal of Honor.

 During his training for Skylab 2, Conrad had to bail out from NASA T-38 N957NA on May 10, 1972.
 He was returning to Houston from a visit to ILC Industries in Delaware.
-On approach to Ellington AFB he was advised that the weather had deteriorated below minimums so he diverted to Hobby.
+On approach to Ellington AFB, he was advised that the weather had deteriorated below minimums so he diverted to Hobby.
 During the night, instrument flight rules (IFR) descent, he suffered a generator failure at 800 feet and broke off the approach.
 He elected to divert to an airfield with better weather.
-Unfortunately he ran out of fuel as he reached Bergstrom AFB and was forced to eject at 3,700 feet.
-He landed about 100 yards from the base operations building and his airplane impacted in an open field about two miles away.
+He ran out of fuel as he reached Bergstrom AFB and was forced to eject at 3,700 feet.
+He landed about 100 yards from the base operations building and his airplane crashed in an open field about two miles away.